Suspended Somerset DA Thomas files lawsuit against county for pay

 And even though a state law approved in 2021 — after Thomas' law license was suspended — prohibits elected prosecutors from serving while their licenses are suspended, that change was not retroactive, Pittsburgh attorney Richard Haft wrote.

-The lawsuit may be the first legal challenge to the state's District Attorney Modernization Act, which Somerset County officials pointed to as a constitutional amendment they had to comply with when they took the step to suspend Thomas' pay in 2021.
+The lawsuit may be the first legal challenge to the state's District Attorney Modernization Act, which Somerset County officials pointed to as a law they had to comply with when they took the step to suspend Thomas' pay in 2021.

 Thomas was charged with sexually assaulting an acquaintance, a Windber woman, inside her home last fall.
 Investigators said Thomas strangled her during the act before she was able to escape — and that he agreed to leave after she promised she would not contact the police.